heutelbeck/sapl-demos/sapl-demo-axon/README.md

 ## Running the Demo

 To run the demo, execute ``mvn spring-boot:run`` in the demos root folder.
 You can then access the demo by navigating to [http://localhost:8080](http://localhost:8080).
 Here you will be greeted by a login form.
+And after logging in you will be forwarded to a Swagger API page [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).

+##

 ## The Demo Hospital Domain

 The demo implements a simple hospital scenario.
 The central and only aggregate in the system is the ```Patient``` aggregate.
 Each patient can be registered, hospitalized, discharged, and diagnosed.
 Further, the staff can connect monitoring devices to patients to take measurements of vital signs, such as heart rate, blood pressure, body temperature, and respiration rate.